OlivierBakker/Colocolization/README.md

 - Colocolization.r: Used for running the actual colocolization analysis.
 - ColocProcessing.r: Used for plotting the results at a certain threshold.

+The script RunColoc.sh can be used to execute both in sequence locally or submit it to a SLURM cluster.
+Just fill in the parameters and run.

 ### Usage Colocolization
     Usage: Colocolization.r [options]